c00lgat/OBSIDIAN/Terraform.md

 - Imperative: tell the system what we want to happen and the sequence in which we want them to happen.
 > A lot of these tools fall more on the imperative side; some do offer capabilities that make the tools more declarative and make those scripts idempotent so that they can be ran multiple times.

+Terraform is more on the declarative side of tools.
+We specify the end state that we want our infrastructure to take, and then the tools handles the details of how to get there.

+---
+# Terraform Overview + Setup
+- Terraform is a tool for building, changing and versioning infrastructure safely and efficiently.
+- Enables application software best practices to infrastructure.
+- Compatible with many clouds and services - cloud agnostic.
+Can interact with anything with an API.

+## Common Patterns:
+`Terraform` is usually used along with `Ansible`.
+With `Terraform` handling the provisioning; spinning up virtual servers for example, and `Ansible` handling the configuration management side; install all the necessary dependencies on said resources such as virtual servers.
+Like we could provision a virtual server that is running Ubuntu and install all the necessary dependencies needed for our application and we can use `Ansible` for that.